 Do note that not everything requires a morpheme.
 It could if you wish, but sometimes the same can be done by changing the syntax, which is the order of words in a sentence.

 The easiest one to remove is the adjective.
-You can treat them as verbs instead or you could use nouns instead.
+You can treat them as verbs or nouns instead.
 An adjective used as a verb would go as follows: Instead of 'the house is large' you'd say 'the larging house'.

 Using nouns instead would go as follows: 'the man is slow' would be 'the snail man' or any other noun which indicates something slow.
 You could argue 'snail' is an adjective in this example, but you're probably looking at it with English grammar rules in mind, not the (fictional) rules of another language.